-(d) AGREEMENT RELATING TO RELIEF FROM THE AUTOMATIC STAY, PROHIBITING OR CONDITIONING THE USE, SALE, OR LEASE OF PROPERTY, PROVID-ING ADEQUATE PROTECTION, USE OF CASE COLLAT-ERAL, AND OBTAINING CREDIT.

-(1) Motion; Service.
-A motion for approval of an agreement (A) to provide adequate protection, (B) to prohibit or condition the use, sale, or lease of property, (C) to modify or terminate the stay provided for in §362, (D) to use cash collateral, or (E) between the debtor and an entity that has a lien or interest in property of the estate pursuant to which the entity consents to the creation of a lien senior or equal to the entity's lien or interest in such property shall be served on any committee elected pursuant to §705 or appointed pursuant to §1102 of the Code or its authorized agent, or, if the case is a chapter 9 municipality case or a chapter 11 reorganization case and no committee of unsecured creditors has been appointed pursuant to §1102, on the creditors included on the list filed pursuant to Rule 1007(d), and on such other entities as the court may direct.
-The motion shall be accompanied by a copy of the agreement.

-- (2) Objection.
+- (d) AGREEMENT RELATING TO RELIEF FROM THE AUTOMATIC STAY, PROHIBITING OR CONDITIONING THE USE, SALE, OR LEASE OF PROPERTY, PROVIDING ADEQUATE PROTECTION, USE OF CASH COLLATERAL, AND OBTAINING CREDIT. - (1) Motion; Service. - (A) Motion.
+A motion for approval of any of the following shall be accompanied by a copy of the agreement and a proposed form of order: - (i) an agreement to provide adequate protection; - (ii) an agreement to prohibit or condition the use, sale, or lease of property; - (iii) an agreement to modify or terminate the stay provided for in §362; - (iv) an agreement to use cash collateral; or - (v) an agreement between the debtor and an entity that has a lien or interest in property of the estate pursuant to which the entity consents to the creation of a lien senior or equal to the entity's lien or interest in such property. - (B) Contents.
+The motion shall consist of or (if the motion is more than five pages in length) begin with a concise statement of the relief requested, not to exceed five pages, that lists or summarizes, and sets out the location within the relevant documents of, all material provisions of the agreement.
+In addition, the concise statement shall briefly list or summarize, and identify the specific location of, each provision in the proposed form of order, agreement, or other document of the type listed in subdivision (c)(1)(B).
+The motion shall also describe the nature and extent of each such provision. - (C) Service.
+The motion shall be served on: (1) any committee elected under \$705 or appointed under \$1102 of the Code, or its authorized agent, or, if the case is a chapter 9 municipality case or a chapter 11 reorganization case and no committee of unsecured creditors has been appointed under \$1102, on the creditors included on the list filed under Rule 1007(d); and (2) on any other entity the court directs. - (2) Objection.
 Notice of the motion and the time within which objections may be filed and served on the debtor in possession or trustee shall be mailed to the parties on whom service is required by paragraph (1) of this subdivision and to such other entities as the court may direct.
 Unless the court fixes a different time, objections may be filed within 15 days of the mailing of notice. - (3) Disposition; Hearing.
 If no objection is filed, the court may enter an order approving or disapproving the agreement without conducting a hearing.
-If an objection is filed or if the court determines a hearing is appropriate, the court shall hold a hearing on no less than five days' notice to the objector, the movant, the parties on whom service is required by paragraph (1) of this subdivision and such other entities as the court may direct. - (4) Agreement in Settlement of Motion.
+If an objection is filed or if the court determines a hearing is appropriate, the court shall hold a hearing on no less than five days' notice to the objector, the movant, the parties on whom service is required by paragraph (1) of this subdivision and such other entities as the court may direct.

+(4) Agreement in Settlement of Motion.
 The court may direct that the procedures prescribed in paragraphs (1), (2), and (3) of this subdivision shall not apply and the agreement may be approved without further notice if the court determines that a motion made pursuant to subdivisions (a), (b), or (c) of this rule was sufficient to afford reasonable notice of the material provisions of the agreement and opportunity for a hearing.

 (As amended Mar.
 30, 1987, eff.
 Aug.
 1, 1987; Apr.
 30, 1991, eff.
 Aug.
 1, 1991; Apr.
 26, 1999, eff.
 Dec.
-1, 1999.)
+1, 1999; Apr.
+30, 2007; eff.
+Dec.
+1, 2007.)